 Wait for Notification from Student Disability Services of Emotional Support Animal approval!

-An assistance animal is defined as an animal needed for emotional support, an emotional support animal.
+An Emotional Support Animal (sometimes referred to as an assistance animal) is an animal needed for emotional support.
 Federal law allows individuals with disabilities the presence of a broader range of animals (“assistance animals”) in University housing as compared with the campus as a whole.
-Either dogs or cats can be approved as emotional support animals.
-To be approved, the ESA must be 6 months old or older.

 The University is not responsible for the care or supervision of an assistance animal.

 Individuals with disabilities are solely responsible for the care, supervision, and control of their assistance animal at all times, and for ensuring the immediate clean-up and proper disposal of all animal waste.

 Individuals must comply with all applicable laws and regulations, including vaccination, licensure, animal health and leash laws, as well as the University’s rules in lease provisions regarding vaccination, licensure, leash control, cleanup rules, animal health, and community relationships.

 Students with ESAs are responsible for the charges associated with cleaning the room, pest control, or damages necessary to return the room to the same condition as before the animal was brought to campus.
 The student will be required to sign a Rights and Responsibilities Acknowledgement before being approved to bring the animal to campus housing.